design-tokens/community-group/CHARTER.md

 Last Modifed: Sep 2, 2019
 W3C page: <https://www.w3.org/community/design-tokens/>

-The DTCG’s goal is to provide standards upon which products and design tools can rely for sharing stylistic pieces of a design system at scale.
+The DTCG's goal is to provide standards upon which products and design tools can rely for sharing stylistic pieces of a design system at scale.

 ## Scope of Work